Torahiko Terada: Biography

 Torahiko Terada was born in 1878 in the Tokyo Kojimachi District.
 He was named "Torahiko" because he was born under the Year of the Tiger.
 While in high school in Kumamoto, the young Torahiko studied under Natsume Sōseki and science teacher Takuro Tamaru.
 It was the influence of both men whom Terada attributed his inspiration to seriously pursue studies of science and literature during the course of his life.

 In 1897, Terada met and courted student Natsuko Sakai, who was to become his first wife.
 He continued his studies and in 1899, earned his PhD at the Tokyo Imperial University.
 His thesis concerned the acoustics of the Shakuhachi bamboo flute.
 His adviser during this period was Hantaro Nagaoka and Aikitsu Tanakadate.

 In 1902, Natsuko Sakai died, prompting Terada to move on.
 In 1903, he graduated from the Experimental Physics Department of Tokyo Imperial University with chief honors.
-During this period, he courted Hiroko Hamaguchi, who was to become his second wife.
+During this period, he courted Yutako Hamaguchi, who was to become his second wife.

 Finally in 1908, Terada obtained his Doctor of Science Degree and was elected to the position of an associate professor at Tokyo Imperial University.
 From there, he went to study abroad at the University of Berlin.
 While studying in Stockholm, he corresponded with Swedish physicist Svante Arrhenius.
 In 1911, Terada made the trek back home to Japan by way of Paris, the UK and the United States.

 When he returned to Japan, he was assigned to oceanography studies by the Ministry of Agriculture and Commerce.
 His results were published in the book Umi no Butsurigaku, published in 1913.
 Around this same period, Terada became heavily involved in studies of x-ray diffraction.
 Inspired by the work of Max von Laue, Terada devised a technique for greatly accelerating the photography process used for data gathering in these studies.
 However, Terada failed to get his results sent to Nature in time due to the distance of Japan from the publisher's location.
 Consequently, the 1915 Nobel Prize in Physics was awarded to William Henry Bragg and William Lawrence Bragg, who had come to the same discoveries through their research.
 Terada turned away from X-ray diffraction studies and did not encourage his students to pursue the course.
 Despite this setback, Terada was still awarded the 7th Imperial Prize of the Japan Academy for his work in 1917.
-It was at about this same time that his second wife, Hiroko, died.
+It was at about this same time that his second wife, Yutako, died.
 After recovering, he courted Shin Sakai in 1918, who was to be his third and final spouse.

 In 1922, Terada attended the welcome party for Albert Einstein during the physicist's visit to Japan.